- Cell Biology

 |Anandamide transport inhibitor|

-Cannabinoid transporters, often referred to as anandamide membrane transporters (AMTs), uptake endocannabinoids and limit their activity at CB1, CB2 and GPR55 receptors.
-Cannabinoid transporters facilitate endocannabinoid breakdown by internalizing the molecule and allowing access to fatty acid amide hydrolase (FAAH).
+Cannabinoid transporters, or AMTs, transport endocannabinoids into cells and limit their activity at CB1, CB2 and GPR55 receptors.
+The action of these putative neurotransmitter transporters facilitates endocannabinoid breakdown by internalizing the molecule and allowing access to fatty acid amide hydrolase (FAAH).